Karimmohamed736/Control-DB/README.md

 # Control-DB
-this is about CRUD operation in php &amp; MYSQL
+this is about CRUD operation in php & MYSQL
+Contain create, read, update and delete